pengzhen80/race_dashboard/README.md

 gpx data source: three ways : sqlite3,local postgresql db, cloud postgresql db;
-sqlite3 : read one race's gpx files and stored into sqlite3. local postgresql db : copy test cloud server's data into local postgressql db. cloud postgresql db : As the data of real db is too large cannot restored by backup-db, this way is  getting data from cloud db directly.
+sqlite3 : read one race's gpx files and stored into sqlite3. local postgresql db : copy test cloud server's data into local postgressql db. cloud postgresql db : As the data of real db is too large to be restored by backup-db, this way is  getting data from cloud db directly.

 apis: raceinfo,race_rankinfo,race_record_summaryFeatures,race_record_rawdata.